garris/TremulaJS/README.md

 - jQuery *(TremulaJS uses only a little bit of jQuery.
 Would be happy to remove it from the project in the future.)*

 ### Tested in the following browsers

-- iOS Safari, Chrome, OS X Safari, FF, IE (recent versions)
+iOS Safari, Chrome, OS X Safari, FF, IE (recent versions)

+### running mocha.js tests
+open /TremulaJS/test.html in the web browser of your choice.

 ### Building with r.js